-Home Office approved crime statistics can be found on the Kent Police web site at www.kent.police.uk
+Home Office approved crime statistics can be found on the Kent Police website at www.kent.police.uk

-The table below shows the number of incidents recorded by the CCTV staff from 2012 to 2021.
-Plus those attended by the police, together with the number of CCTV related arrests that were recorded as part of the incident monitored by CCTV.
+The table below shows the number of incidents recorded by the CCTV staff from 2019 to 2022, plus those attended by the police, together with the number of CCTV-related arrests that were recorded as part of the incidents monitored by CCTV.

-To describe the decline the in the graph below -Our CCTV team are integrated within the Dover Partnership Against Crime and in particular the radio network that connects a number of commercial properties within the district.
+To describe the decline the in the graph below our CCTV team are integrated within the Dover Partnership Against Crime and in particular the radio network that connects a number of commercial properties within the district.
 Owing to Covid-19 restrictions and the lockdowns that followed, many of these stores have been closed and this has resulted in a decline of incidents particularly around theft.
-This has also impacted the night time economy as public houses and other similar venues including events have not been able to open.
+This has also impacted the night time economy as public houses and other similar venues, including events, have not been able to open.
 Dover has seen a 70% reduction in footfall in our high streets.
 We expect incidents to rise as we come out of lockdown and this will be reflected in next year's annual report.
 The table below shows the number of incidents recorded by the CCTV staff and attended by the police, together with the number of arrests made as a result of that police attendance.

 POLICE ATTENDANCE TO CCTV INCIDENTS 2020-21

-DOVER DEAL SANDWICH TOTAL
+DOVER DEAL SANDWICH AYLESHAM TOTAL

-Incidents 1157 318 30 1517
+Incidents 1280 288 29 14 1611

-Arrests 161 44 20 225
+Arrests 160 21 2 0 183

 During this period, 218 recordings were reviewed by the police and 269 by CCTV on behalf of the police.
 Data seized by police that was found to contain evidence to justify seizure of that data for use in criminal investigations amounted to 502 seizures.
-CCTV was involved in providing assistance to 402 vulnerable people.
+CCTV was involved in providing assistance to 245 vulnerable people.

-145 arrests were made by Police as a direct result of observations carried out by CCTV operators, who additionally provided assistance in a further 54 arrests.
-CCTV also monitored a further 42 incidents.
+183 arrests were made by police as a direct result of observations carried out by CCTV operators.